MusicMoveArr/MiniMediaPlaylists/README.md

 # Docker-Compose example 2
-Pull Plex playlists, Pull Navidrome playlists and sync every 10 minutes from Plex to Navidrome
+Pull Plex playlists, Pull Navidrome playlists and sync every 10 minutes from Plex to Navidrome As a side note, you don't need to actually have "Liked Tracks - Navidrome" a playlist named like this in Navidrome It's more of a internal playlist name because liked/starred/favorite (etc) tracks are not in a normal playlist
 ```
 services:
   MiniMediaPlaylists_SyncPlexToNavidrome: